Skrubbadubba/HoaryDash/hoarydash/CONFIG.md

 # HoaryDash Configuration Reference

 All configuration lives in a single file: `/addon_configs/hoarydash/hoarydash.yaml`.
-This is the heart of the entire operation
+This is the heart of the entire operation.

 The file has two top-level sections: `dashboards` (a map of dashboard names to dashboard configs) and a set of global keys (`localization`, `fully_kiosk`, `home_assistant`).